sometimesfood/find-collocates/README.md

 ## Dependencies

-Python 2.7 and NLTK.
-On Debian Jessie, these can be installed using `apt-get`:
+Python 3.9 and NLTK.
+On Debian Bullseye, these can be installed using `apt`:

-   sudo apt-get install python-nltk python-unicodecsv
+   sudo apt install python3-nltk

 ## Getting started